Global Grins Board of Directors

 Previous Board Members

 Scott R. Evans – Scott is a third generation Southern Californian.
 He grew up in Manhattan Beach where he graduated from Mira Costa High School.
 He chose to attend The Colorado College in Colorado Springs, CO, where he played soccer and graduated in 1985.
 This four-year college experience was greatly enhanced by a Semester at Sea during his junior year, which included a circumnavigation of the world.
 After graduating, Scott continued his love of travel and adventure by touring Europe for several months, and then residing in Aspen, CO for a winter.
 He returned to Southern California and began his business career in 1986 as an Industrial Real Estate Specialist with Coldwell Banker/CB Commercial.
 He worked the East Los Angeles industrial marketplace for approximately three years before transferring his focus to the Ontario Airport marketplace.
 He left CBRE and joined Cushman & Wakefield in 1997.
 So far, over the course of his career, Scott has completed approximately 500 transactions and has been involved in the lease or sale of more than 46 million square feet of buildings and 1,700 acres of land, with a total aggregate value exceeding $1.4 billion.
 He has represented Home Depot, Emerson Radio Corporation, Neiman Marcus, Nestle Foods, Baxter Healthcare, Toshiba America, Oakley USA, Kohl’s Department Stores, Maersk, Porsche, and Star-Kist Foods in the procurement of new facilities.
 From 2000 to 2007, Scott captained a team that exclusively represented Avery Dennison Corporation (ADC) with its real estate needs on a worldwide basis.
 Over this seven-year period, his team coordinated and executed more than 80 global transactions for ADC.
 After 24 years of corporate real estate, Scott decided to take a sabbatical.
-In the summer of 2009 he and his wife, Esme and their two daughters (ages 9 and 12) changed their life as they knew it, and embarked upon a 3000 mile, eleven month sailing adventure through the east coast of the US and the Bahamas.
-They are currently living in Laguna Beach, CA.
+In the summer of 2009 he and his wife and two daughters (ages 9 and 12) changed their life as they knew it, and embarked upon a 3000 mile, eleven month sailing adventure through the east coast of the US and the Bahamas.
+He is currently living in Laguna Beach, CA.

 Hugh McCutcheon – As the head coach of the U.S. Men’s National Volleyball Team at the 2008 Olympic Games, Team USA went undefeated in Beijing to claim its third Olympic Games gold medal and its first podium finish since 1992.
 Soon after the Olympic Games, Hugh was named the 2008 USOC National Coach of the Year.
 Later that year, he accepted the head coach position of the U.S. Women’s National Team for the 2009-2012 Olympic quadrennial, to culminate with the Olympic Games in London.
 Hugh was born and raised in New Zealand where he played on the junior and senior national volleyball teams from 1986-90 before coming to the United States.
 He was also a member of New Zealand’s national team in 1996 and represented his country on the FIVB Beach Volleyball World Tour in 1997.
 Hugh, a former Brigham Young University assistant coach, joined USA Volleyball as a full-time assistant coach for the men’s national team program in 2003.
 In the summers of 2001 and 2002, respectively, he served as a volunteer assistant coach for the men’s national team, helping out during the 2001 World League, the 2002 World Championships and on five international tours.
 He has also served as the head coach of the U.S. Boys’ Youth National Team in 2000 and 2001.
 While Hugh served as top assistant coach at BYU, the Cougars captured two NCAA men’s volleyball championships in 1999 and 2001.
 He played for BYU from 1991 to 1993 after transferring from the University of Canterbury in New Zealand.
 In 1993 he earned honorable mention All-America honors, and in 1992 he earned Academic All-Conference honors from the Mountain Pacific Sports Federation.
 He spent two years playing professionally in Finland and Japan.
 Hugh holds a bachelor’s degree in physical education, a master’s degree in exercise science and an MBA, all from BYU.
 Besides serving on the Board of Global Grins, Hugh serves as spokesman for Human Options, an organization which aims to create awareness of domestic violence.
 Hugh is currently the head coach of the women’s volleyball team at the University of Minnesota.
 He and his wife, Elisabeth “Wiz” Bachman McCutcheon (a former U.S. Women’s National Volleyball Team member and 2004 Olympian) currently reside near Minneapolis, MN, along with their two young children.